volcanicminds/playbook/how-we-work.md

 ## Project meetings

-Volcanic Minds, a software development company, utilizes the Scrum methodology to manage their projects.
-Scrum involves a set of meetings and rituals that enable the team to collaborate effectively and deliver value to their clients.
+In Volcanic Minds, we use the Scrum methodology to effectively manage our projects.
+Scrum involves a set of meetings and rituals that enable the team to collaborate productively and deliver value to our clients.

-The Scrum process starts with sprint planning, during which the team meets to plan the work that will be completed during the upcoming sprint.
-The team reviews the product backlog, a prioritized list of features and requirements, and selects the items that they will work on during the sprint.
+The first step in the Scrum process is sprint planning, during which the team convenes to determine the tasks that will be completed in the upcoming sprint.
+The team then reviews the product backlog, which is a prioritized list of project features and requirements, and selects the items to be tackled in the sprint.

-After sprint planning, the team holds daily scrum meetings, which are short stand-up meetings where each team member provides a brief update on their progress and discusses any issues or obstacles that they are facing.
-Daily scrum meetings help keep the team on track and ensure that everyone is aware of what others are working on.
+Following sprint planning, the team holds daily scrum meetings, brief stand-up sessions held every day at the same time.
+During these meetings, each team member gives a quick update on their progress and discusses any challenges or obstacles they are facing.
+This practice ensures that everyone is aligned and aware of each other's work.

 At the end of each sprint, the team holds a sprint review meeting, where they demonstrate the completed work to stakeholders and receive feedback.
-The team then holds a sprint retrospective meeting to reflect on the previous sprint and identify areas for improvement in their process.
+This feedback is used to further refine the product backlog.
+The team then holds a sprint retrospective meeting to reflect on the previous sprint and identify areas for process improvement.

-Overall, the Scrum methodology provides Volcanic Minds with a flexible and adaptive approach to project management that allows the team to work together effectively and deliver value to their clients on a regular basis.
+Overall, by employing the Scrum methodology, we can achieve a flexible and adaptive approach to project management.
+Our team can collaborate effectively to deliver value to our clients on a regular basis while improving project efficiency, client satisfaction, and our ability to adapt to change.

 ## Project delivery kit